It could be the sailors undoing

 She may miss the mark,

 —Virginia Wilson, Port Orange, FL

 The staff of The Saturday Evening Post is pleased to announce the winner of the Jan/Feb 2012 Limerick Laughs Contest: Rita Schilling of Fort Worth, Texas!
-For her poem describing the picture above, Rita wins $100—and our gratitude for a job well done.
+For her poem describing the picture above, Rita wins a cash prize—and our gratitude for a job well done.
 If you’d like to enter the Limerick Laughs Contest for our May/Jun issue, you can submit your limerick via the entry form here.
 And now, without further ado, we present some of our favorite limericks:

 “I’ll help you with aiming that rifle,”

 Said the “tar” to the cute little eyeful.

 But their anger they just couldn’t stifle.